5 Skills That Set Roger Federer Apart From The Rest

 #2 - An Open Stance

 A player’s stance dictates how he stands in relation to the baseline.
-An open stance is with both feet parallel with the baseline, a neutral stance is with the feet perpendicular to the baseline, and a closed stance is with the front leg slightly crossed in front of the back leg.
+An open stance is with both feet parallel to the baseline, a neutral stance is with the feet perpendicular to the baseline, and a closed stance is with the front leg slightly crossed in front of the back leg.

 #3 - Economy of Movement

-Federer’s most recent victory came at age 35, which is amazing given that most athletes peak in their mid to late 20’s.
+Federer’s most recent victory came at age 35, which is amazing given that most athletes peak in their mid to late 20s.
 His success, in some measure, is probably due to his ability to cover the court with minimal movement.

 In 2015, Federer covered the least distance per point among the big four (Murray, Nadal, Djokovic, Federer), at only 9.7 meters per point.